-Now, don’t get me wrong, we all know that family member or friend causes us stress, and this is not about connecting with them!
-But, being a part of a community is vital to our health and well-being.
+Now, don’t get me wrong, we all know that family members or friends cause us stress, and this is not about connecting with them!
+But being a part of a community is vital to our health and well-being.

 That community can be anything that you want it to be: a group of high school girlfriends, a dog walking group, the yoga studio where you practice, a new mom group, a book, you get the idea.

-The goal of connecting with others is the chance to talk, share and enjoy the company of others.
+The goal of connecting with others is the chance to talk, share, and enjoy their company.

 An excellent practice to help alleviate stress is to write it down.
 It doesn’t have to be a fancy journal; it can be a spiral notebook.